-Davy Sumner is an installation artist, experimental musician, producer, Maker, and educator based in Los Angeles, CA. His creative works are spawned out of physics, biology, and sensory perception, often utilizing original electronics, spatialized audio, antiquated recording devices, repetitive movements, and feedback-based systems as key elements.
+Davy Sumner is an installation artist, experimental musician, producer, Maker, audio engineer, and educator based in Los Angeles, CA. His creative works are spawned out of physics, biology, and sensory perception, often utilizing original electronics, spatialized audio, antiquated recording devices, repetitive movements, and feedback-based systems as key elements.
 He specializes in imagining atypical technologies and custom instruments that become animated and unpredictable when introduced to the physical world.

 Davy’s work has been featured at Walt Disney Concert Hall, The Eaux Claires Music and Arts Festival, REDCAT, CalArts, Stanford University, Grand Central Art Center, The Orange Country Center for Contemporary Art, and The Emerge Impact + Music Festival.
 A fiercely active and diverse collaborator, he has worked as an arranger and audio engineer with Grammy winning artists Justin Vernon (Bon Iver), Sean Carey (S. Carey), Rob Moose (yMusic, Ben Folds), and Eyvind Kang (Beck, Animal Collective).
 As an Artist-In-Residence, his projects have been showcased by The National Park Service, The Santa Monica Mountains National Recreation Area, Side Street Projects, and the Westben Centre for Connection and Creativity.